CoffeMug/ML-MuC-compiler/README.md

 A MuC compiler written in StandardML.

-Run make in the top level directory to create the MIPS compiler.
+Run make in the top level directory to generate the MIPS compiler.

 Then use the ucc.sh script to create MIPS assebly code from MuC source: